-We men are enslaved in many different ways by our dependencies and attachments: to sports, email, mobile devices, work, television, videos, video games, food, alcohol, caffeine, tobacco, smoking, money, stock trading, news, homework, public appearance, power, control, hobbies, gambling, materialism, laziness, activism, and narcissism.
+To become the renewal, we will need to break free from our modern Pharaohs.
+We men are enslaved in many ways by our dependencies and attachments: to sports, cell phones, work, television, videos, video games, food, alcohol, caffeine, tobacco, smoking, money, stock trading, news, homework, public appearance, power, control, hobbies, gambling, materialism, laziness, and narcissism.
 Most prominently in our day, men have become enslaved to pornography and masturbation.

 Take time to look over this list.
 It is by no means exhaustive.
 Rather, it is meant to help you reflect on—and specifically name—your dependencies and attachments.
 Be honest about what you need to be free from.
 Be honest with yourself, with your brothers, and with the Lord.
 This honesty is a vital step toward freedom.